 Day trips from Cape Town in winter

 The Cape peninsula With its spectacular rugged cliffs at the southwestern edge of the African continent, this is a must-visit spot whatever the time of year.
 Here you can see the Cape of Good Hope which is one of the most famous locations in maritime history.
-As well as the panoramic ocean views, you can hike through the nature reserve, part of the Cape Floral region, see local wildlife like baboons and ostriches and go wine tasting at a local vineyard.
-If you arrive early in the morning you might just catch a magical sunrise too.

 Go star-gazing during winter in Cape Town